 The size of the section is going to vary on the size of your dog and the size of your hand.

-In an ideal world, it would be great to line comb daily but many people can’t do that.
+In an ideal world, it would be great to line comb daily but many people don’t have the time for that.

 Line combing should also be done after bathing and after swimming to help prevent hot spots.

-This will be largely based on personal preference and your dog’s coat.
+The type of dog comb that you use will be largely based on personal preference, your budget, and your dog’s coat.

-For a thicker coat, a comb normally works best.
+For a thicker coat, a comb normally works best over a dog brush.

-I personally like to use a greyhound comb when line combing.
+I personally like to use a combination comb when line combing.

-For hair that is knotted, hard to pass through or has a lot of static a grooming spray such as The Stuff, Ice on Ice, ProGro, Pangagenics or Cowboy Magic.
-ProGro is my all time favorite when diluted down into a spray bottle but the others work great too!
+ProGro is my all-time favorite when diluted down into a spray bottle but the others work great too!

-After line combing make sure to clean your grooming tools in warm, soapy warm and allow to air dry.
+After line combing, make sure to clean your grooming tools in warm, soapy warm and allow them to air dry.